Verify existing domains in Apple School Manager

 GoDaddy: Add a TXT record

 Microsoft Azure: Add a TXT record for verification

-NameCheap: How do I add TXT record for my domain?
+NameCheap: How do I add a TXT record for my domain?

 If you have a different domain registrar, contact them for information on how to add a TXT record to your DNS zone file.

-After the TXT record is added, complete the task Finalize the verification process.
+After the TXT record is added, complete the task Finalise the verification process.